 But even if we, or an angel from heaven, preach any other gospel to you than what we have preached to you, let him be accursed (anathema).
 As we have said before, so now I say again, if anyone preaches any other gospel to you than what you have received, let him be accursed (anathema).

 The word anathema literally means, “a man accursed, devoted to the direst of woes.”

 The bottom line: according to the official doctrines of Roman Catholicism, anyone who trusts solely in the shed blood and completed work of Jesus Christ on the cross is under the direst of curses.
-On top of that, the Apostle Paul calls down the same curses upon anyone who preaches a gospel other than the one he preached, a gospel that bears precisely ZERO resemblance to the teachings of Roman Catholicism.
+On top of that, the Apostle Paul calls down the same curses in Galatians upon anyone who preaches a gospel other than the one he preached, a gospel which bears precisely ZERO resemblance to the teachings of Roman Catholicism.

 Here are direct quotes from the Catechism of the Catholic Church concerning indulgences:

 The doctrine and practice of indulgences in the Church are closely linked to the effects of the sacrament of Penance.
 What is an indulgence?
 An indulgence is a remission before God of the temporal punishment due to sins whose guilt has already been forgiven, which the faithful Christian who is duly disposed gains under certain prescribed conditions through the action of the Church which, as the minister of redemption, dispenses and applies with authority the treasury of the satisfactions of Christ and the saints.”
 “An indulgence is partial or plenary according as it removes either part or all of the temporal punishment due to sin.”
 Indulgences may be applied to the living or the dead. — Item# 1471 Page 411